RubyLane/gc_class/README.md

 bar

+# One Foo instance remains, the "fifth example"

 $foo5 greet		;# says "hello, fifth example" unset foo5		;# fifth example dies here

+# No instances of Foo remain
 ~~~

 That's about it really.
 Everything else should work the same as objects created directly from oo::class.